sdg9/react-native-versioned-components-yarn1/README.md

 # Purpose
-This project demonstrates using versioned component within a React Native monorepo.
+This project demonstrates versioned components within a React Native monorepo whether local or hosted in a package manager.

-The goal is to understand how one can point to a remote package manager for published code yet keep in-progress code local in the repo.
+The goal is to understand how one can point to a remote package manager for published code yet keep in-progress code local/unpublished in the repo.

-To take it to the extreme, the content in app-mobile could largely just be a package.json file pointing to all dependencies.
-A release to prod could be little more than making sure all versions are correct.

 # Setup